Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Simulated Data Results

-The $4$ images including a $10^{10.5}$M$_{\odot}$ subhalo are shown in \cref{figure:Simulations}, where the subhalo locations are shown by a black cross.
-Each simulated image is representative of the HST imaging of strong lenses we fit in this work.
+The $4$ images including a $10^{10.5}$M$_{\odot}$ subhalo are shown in \cref{figure:Simulations}, where the subhalo locations are shown by a black star.
+Each simulated image has a resolution and signal-to-noise representative of the HST imaging of strong lenses we fit in this work.
 For Lens$_1$ and Lens$_2$ (which assume a single S\'ersic source) we assume a pixel-scale of $0.05\arcsec$.
-For Lens$_3$ and Lens$_4$ (which use EFF profiles for the source) we assume $0.04\arcsec$.
+For Lens$_3$ and Lens$_4$ (which assume EFF profiles for the source) we assume $0.04\arcsec$.
 These pixel-scales are the resolution of the SLACS and BELLS-GALLERY HST images respectively.
-To create the images of the lens and source emission an iterative grid is used, which evaluates light profiles using higher resolution sub-grids within each pixel until intensity values are calculated with a fractional accuracy of $0.0001\%$.
+To create the images of the lens and source emission an iterative grid is used.
+This first evaluates each light profile (including ray-tracing if it is in the source-plane) at the centre of each image pixel.
+It then evaluates the profiles using higher resolution sub-grids within each image-pixel, in increments of $11 \times 11$, $21 \times 21$, $31 \times 31$, up to $301 \times 301$.
+A pixel intensity is computed until it reaches a fractional accuracy of $99.9999\%$ compared to the value computed using the previous sub-grid.
 This image has a uniform background sky added to it, is blurred with a Gaussian PSF with $\sigma=0.05 \arcsec$, has Poisson noise added, and then the input background sky subtracted.

+This mock sample is idealized, in that the same lens light model (a double Sersic) and mass model (a PL plus shear) used to simulate each lens is assumed when we fit it.
+The primary purpose of this exercise is to build confidence that our method does not produce false positives in this idealized setup, and determine to what masses it can accurately recover input DM subhalos.